MassDotMoney/nested-ledger-plugin/README.md

 *Note: Sometimes, batched tests may fail.
 It is recommended to launch a singular test for the failed one to make sure the error does not come from the ZEMU tester.*

-# Plugin edit and rework:
+# Plugin modifications:

-The plugin has 3 basic components for minor edits and rework:
+The plugin has 3 basic components for modifications:
 1. String macros and functions.
 2. Screen function calls.
 3. Number of screens.